LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/dev/sphinx/source/readme.md

 `pip install unicorn-binance-local-depth-cache --upgrade`

 ### A Conda Package of the latest version with `conda` from [Anaconda](https://anaconda.org/lucit)
-The `unicorn-binance-local-depth-cache` package is available with [Conda](https://docs.conda.io/en/latest/) through the [`lucit` channel](https://anaconda.org/lucit).
+The `unicorn-binance-local-depth-cache` package is also available as a Cython version for the `linux-64`, `osx-64` and `win-64` architectures with [Conda](https://docs.conda.io/en/latest/) through the [`lucit` channel](https://anaconda.org/lucit).

 For optimal compatibility and performance, it is recommended to source the necessary dependencies from the